worldbank/OpenNightLights/onl/tutorials/mod2_1_DMSP_VIIRS_data_access.md

 class="alert-link">Here’s a guide</a> that explains AWS S3 data storage and walks through how to set up an AWS account.
 </div>

-[NOTE: how we serve these COGs is still an open question.
-We could just give access to the S3 bucket, but that would require users to set up AWS accounts and learn S3...might be too much.
-I’m also not sure we’d be leveraging the advantage of COGs by doing that (users would have to download the entire files anyway).
-Better to use a tool to query these COGs and then here we can just instruct users how to do so.
-But can we leverage an existing tool or need to build a new one?
-Not a trivial amt of work either way, so we’ll want to update this section accordingly.
-For now, we’ll just describe the structure of the data files but need to sort this out.]

 ## Nighttime Light Data structure and organization